quii/learn-go-with-tests/json.md

 ### Any downsides?

 You must be careful with embedding types because you will expose all public methods and fields of the type you embed.
-In our case it is ok because we embedded just the _interface_ that we wanted to expose (`http.Handler`).
+In our case, it is ok because we embedded just the _interface_ that we wanted to expose (`http.Handler`).

 If we had been lazy and embedded `http.ServeMux` instead (the concrete type) it would still work _but_ users of `PlayerServer` would be able to add new routes to our server because `Handle(path, handler)` would be public.

-**When embedding types, really think about what impact that has on your public API**.
+**When embedding types, really think about what impact that has on your public API.**

 It is a _very_ common mistake to misuse embedding and end up polluting your APIs and exposing the internals of your type.